Rams add two multi-event athletes and one athlete in each of the middle distance, sprints and throws

 - Abdel Wahab was a personal coach for Janay DeLoach at the 2015 Beijing World Outdoor Championships, 2016 Portland World Indoor Championships and the 2016 Rio Olympic Games.

 Josanne Lucas: Abdel Wahab coached Lucas, a native of Trinidad & Tobago, to a seventh-place finish in the women’s 100-meter hurdles at the 2014 Commonwealth Games and to national champion honors in the 400-meter dash during the 2015 outdoor season.

 Egyptian national team: A native of Egypt, Abdel Wahab coached all of the men’s national records in the sprints events:

-Before working with the UNC Bears, Abdel Wahab was a volunteer for two years as the assistant coach for the sprints and hurdles team at Colorado School of Mines, helping the top Orediggers' male sprinter, Michael Curl, set a school record in the indoor 60-meter dash.
+Before working with UNC, Abdel Wahab was a volunteer assistant for two years as the assistant coach for sprints and hurdles at the Colorado School of Mines.
+While there, Abdel Wahab helped the top male sprinter, Michael Curl, set a school record in the indoor 60-meter dash.

 - An article titled "A Methodical Approach for Developing High Hurdlers" which was published in the November 2013 issue of the USATFCCCA Magazine, "Techniques"

 - In 2014, Abdel Wahab developed a high hurdle coaching instructional DVD with Championship Productions titled "Curriculum Guide for the Hurdles"